manstis/ansible-ai-connect-operator/README.md

 ### Use external database

 Ansible AI Connect can be configured to use an existing database.
-Here is an [example](/docs/openshift-rosa-test-cluster-external-postgres.md)
+Here is an [example](/docs/using-external-postgres-instance.md)

+### Use existing `Secret`'s

+`AnsibleAIConnect` can be configured to use existing `Secret`'s for both the `auth` and `ai` configuration.
+Here is an [example](/docs/using-external-configuration-secrets.md)

 ### Deploying Ansible AI Connect Operator using OLM

 You can take advantage of the Operator Lifecycle Manager to deploy the operator.
-Here is an [example](/docs/openshift-rosa-test-cluster.md)
+Here is an [example](/docs/running-on-openshift-rosa-cluster.md)

 ### Admin user account configuration